carlasouza/puppet-virt/README.rst

 Overview
 --------

-This module provides a type for virtual machines installation and management like ensure running and so on.
+This module provides three new types (`kvm`, `xen_paravirt` and `xen_fullyvirt`) for virtual machines installation and management like ensure running and so on.
 All the operations will be made using libvirt [0].
-At first, only Xen and KVM will be supported.
+At first, only Xen fully paravirtualizated, and KVM will be supported.

 This module is the result of my work at GSoC 2010.